Eightttt/Tourney/README.md

 Team Names | updates name of each team
 Speaker Names | updates name of each speaker *(Ex.
-Shoutcasters, Hosts, Emcees, Interviewer, or Interviewees)* Countdown Timer | countdown to specified time today Path | folder path to Text Files directory
+Shoutcasters, Hosts, Emcees, Interviewer, or Interviewees)* Countdown Timer | countdown to specified time today Path | folder path to Text Files directory containing the .txt files for OBS

 ### Instructions for use
 1. Open Tourney